suhaib-afzal/CLIMandelbrot/doc/Doc.md

     Input format: Make sure to seperate the two values with a comma Please ensure you use + in the centre and i on the second value for the complex numbers.
 If you want to use negative values please wrap it in brackets.

 ComputationInfo:
 This is information specifying the nature of the computation to perform.
 The components of this are: func, orbitRad (positive double), initVal (complex number), maxIterations (positive integer).
 The func is the complex function to evaluate to form the fractal, how exactly this occurs is based on the grid that it is being applied to and the orbitRad, initVal, maxIterations values.
 The func takes two values z and c. c is a constant that takes the value of the grid coordinate.
 For the initial iteration z takes the value provided in initVal.
-After func has been applied the return complex number is passed to the next iteration as the z value.
+After func h1as been applied the return complex number is passed to the next iteration as the z value.
 This continues for maxIterations times.
 If the magnitude of the value returned from any of these iterations ever is strictly greater than orbitRad then we take the a value from the Palette list propotional to number of iterations taken, otherwise we assign it the "inside-set" colour.
 	Default: z*z + c, 2, 0+0i, 1000
 	Input format: Please seperate each value with a comma.
 In the function valid operations include + - * ^ /.
 In the function please do not use any charecters barring z c and i.
 For decimal point seperator use '.'